 Critical reviews of the literature in the social sciences, physical sciences, and biomedical/life sciences.
 All articles are written by experts in the field who evaluate the primary research done on a topic and identify major articles in that subject area.
 The database allows searches across the 45+ individual "Annual Review of..." journals.

 References to over 500,000 articles and essays on anthropology and archaeology, including art history, demography, economics, linguistics, psychology and religious studies.
 Indexes articles two or more pages long in over 800 journals and other works (reports, commentaries, edited works and obituaries) published in English and other European languages from the 19th century to the present.
-Brings together into one resource the highly respected Anthropological Literature from Harvard University and Anthropological Index, Royal Anthropological Institute from the UK.
+Brings together into one resource the highly respected Anthropological Literature from Harvard University and Anthropological Index from the, Royal Anthropological Institute from the U.K.

-Contains fulltext for American Anthropological Association (AAA) publications, including more than 250,000 articles from AAA journals, newsletters and bulletins.
+Contains the past, present and future American Anthropological Association (AAA) publications, including more than 250,000 articles from AAA journals, newsletters, bulletins and monographs in a single place, and cross-disciplinary resources for all things anthropological.

 Brings together approximately 1.5 million pages of primary sources on social, political, health, and legal issues impacting LGBTQ communities around the world.
 Rare and unique content from newsletters, papers, government documents, manuscripts, pamphlets, and other types of primary sources sheds light on the gay rights movement, activism, the HIV/AIDS crisis, and more.
 Documents are sourced from over 35 countries, and include extensive material from the Canadian Gay and Lesbian Archives.